Stained Glass Artists well worth looking up

 Australia

-Frans Kat (Adelaide Artistic Glass; very creative exploration of design ideas engaging with many different techniques)
+Frans Kat Adelaide Artistic Glass; very creative exploration of design ideas engaging with many different techniques in glass decoration.
+Frans' European heritage is evident in the sophisticated work he makes.

-Jean Orval (This site is very interesting from a historical point of view.
+Jean Orval This site is very interesting from a historical point of view.
 Jean Orval arr. in Australia from Holland 1953.
 He died in Hamilton in 1987, after completing many stained glass commissions throughout Victoria.
-Jean's son Noel is building this website as a tribute)
+Jean's son Noel Orval has built this website as a tribute to his father.
+Orval had a very strong design aesthetic.

-Klaus Zimmer (Migrating to Australia from Germany in 1952, Klaus died in 2007.
-His final commission was a cycle of 78 windows for the new Parramatta Cathedral, Sydney, completed in 2003)
+Klaus Zimmer Migrating to Australia from Germany in 1952, Klaus died in 2007.
+He was an outstanding artist, constantly exploring techniques and expanding the vocabulary of the medium.
+Zimmer's final commission was a cycle of 78 windows for the new Parramatta Cathedral, Sydney, completed in 2003 after fire destroyed the original building.

 One of many Orval logos